FairDD: Fair Dataset Distillation: Computation overhead

 Here, we further supplement the overhead analysis with respect to image resolutions.
 We conduct experiments on CMNIST, CelebA (32), CelebA (64), and CelebA (96) on DM and DC at IPC=10.
 DM and DC align different signals, which would bring different effects.
 As illustrated in Table~\ref{table:Comparison of computation overhead for IPC = 10.}, it can be observed that FairDD + DM does not require additional GPU memory consumption but does necessitate more time.
 The time gap increases from 0.42 minutes to 1.79 minutes as input resolution varies (e.g., CelebA 32 × 32, CelebA 64 × 64, and CelebA 96 × 96); however, the gap remains small.
 This can be attributed to FairDD performing group-level alignment on features, which is less influenced by input resolution.
-Notably, although CMNIST and CelebA (32 × 32) share the same resolution, the time gap is more pronounced for CMNIST (e.g., 3 minutes).
-This is attributed to CMNIST having 10 attributes, whereas CelebA (32 × 32) has only 2 attributes.
-These indicate that FairDD + DM requires no additional GPU memory consumption.
-Its additional time depends on both input resolution and the number of groups, but the number of groups more significantly influences it.
+FairDD + DM requires no additional GPU memory consumption.
+Its additional time depends on both input resolutions.
 As for DC, FairDD requires additional GPU memory and time.
-Since FairDD + DC explicitly computes group-level gradients, the resulting gradient caches cause FairDD + DC to consume more memory.
-The additional consumption is acceptable compared to the performance gain on fairness.
-Additionally, the time gap is relatively larger than that observed between DM and FairDD + DM.
-Similar to DM, the group number is the primary factor contributing to additional time consumption compared to input resolution.